Looking for a short stay apartment?

 - Those who need a place to live immediately after entering Japan for a certain period of time, or need a place to stay for a short period of time until they can find an apartment or condominium for long-term stay.

-- Those who want to use the facility as a 14-day quarantine to prevent the spread of new coronas after entering Japan.
+- Those who want to use the facility as a 14-day quarantine to prevent the spread of COVID-19 after entering Japan.

-- Those who want to stay for a short time while visiting family or acquaintances in Japan, but think that “Weekly Mansion” are too small and hotels are too expensive.
+- Those who want to stay for a short time while visiting family or acquaintances in Japan, but think that “Weekly Mansions” are too small and hotels are too expensive.

 2. No cleaning duty